siwar003/decryptE_replication/README.md

 # decryptE Replication Using R and Python
 ## Overview
-Pipeline to replicate decryptE dose–response proteomics analysis using MaxQuant and FragPipe LFQ data.
-Performs plate-aware normalization and 4-parameter log-logistic (LL.4) modeling to identify regulated proteins.
+Pipeline to replicate decryptE dose-response curves from proteomics data using MaxQuant and FragPipe LFQ data.
+Utilizes 4-parameter log-logistic (LL.4) modeling to identify regulated proteins and generate their dose-response curves.

 ---